At the Institute for Politics and Strategy, we apply an interdisciplinary and analytical approach to the study of political science

 - and the Carnegie Mellon University Washington Semester Program (CMU/WSP) Policy Forum.

-The CMU/WSP Policy Forum course takes a critical look at decision making in domestic politics and US foreign policy.
+The CMU/WSP Policy Seminar course takes a critical look at decision making in domestic politics and US foreign policy.
 It does so through weekly roundtable discussions with a diverse set of thought leaders.
 Based on intellectually significant essays that students are expected to read in advance of each class, these discussions give students an opportunity to ask probing questions about the three branches of the US government, media, embassies, advocacy groups, international organizations, and nongovernmental organizations.

 As Carnegie Mellon University President Jahanian has said, “I am grateful to be part of a community that is willing to share its opinions openly, and engage in civil discourse on the themes and values that are foundational to the academy.”
 IPS is a critical part of that vigorous and free-thinking community.